 - The ratings for Discover are not applicable across the board because Discover does not offer NPSL cards.

-- American Express’s NPSL cards are charge cards, not credit cards.
+- American Express’s NPSL cards are hybrid cards or charge cards, not traditional credit cards.
 The difference between charge cards and credit cards is that charge cards must be paid in full at the end of the month.
 And unlike traditional charge cards, hybrid cards allow you to carry a balance for certain charges, but not all.

 - The above study is based on the latest algorithms for FICO scores.
 Currently, open lines of credit are not used in credit utilization calculations.
 However, previous FICO score algorithms did include NPSL cards that were reported as open lines of credit.